Lake City, Florida, United States Guide

 Day Trips

-Approximately 1 hour driving Experience the vibrant city of Jacksonville, offering a diverse range of attractions.
-From beautiful beaches and scenic parks to cultural institutions and a thriving culinary scene, Jacksonville has something for everyone.
-Explore the Cummer Museum of Art & Gardens, stroll along the Riverwalk, or soak up the sun at Jacksonville Beach.
+Approximately 1 hour by car Jacksonville, a sprawling metropolis on Florida's Atlantic coast, offers a diverse range of attractions.
+From its beautiful beaches and extensive park system to its vibrant downtown area and cultural institutions, Jacksonville has something for everyone.
+Explore the Cummer Museum of Art & Gardens, stroll along the Riverwalk, or relax on the sandy shores of Jacksonville Beach.

 Travel Time